bcprescott/bcprescott.github.io/_posts/2021-03-30-Project-Crashing.md

 Our model found a recommended method that not only hits our deadline of 11 days, but also keeps the additional crash cost to a minimum, adding $5,120 to the overall project cost.

-**If you have any comments please leave them below, or send me a message/email directly!**
+**Feel free to drop me an email or reach me on LinkedIn if you have any questions/comments!**